MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 In the example above, the [ApplyTo](/dotnet/api/microsoft.aspnet.odata.query.odataqueryoptions.applyto) method applies to all query options.

-We call ApplyTo for each individual query as shown in the sub-sections below.
+We can call `ApplyTo` on individual query options as shown in the subsections below.

 ### SelectExpand query
-We call `ApplyTo` on the `SelectExpand` property as follows:
+We can call `ApplyTo` on the `SelectExpand` property of `ODataQueryOptions` class as follows:

 ```csharp
 public IQueryable<Customer> Get(ODataQueryOptions<Customer> options)